katalon-studio/katalon-recorder/README.md

 ## Configurations
 ### Adding a new formatter

-To add a new formatter, got to `panel\index.html`, and replace "sample" with the formatter name:
+To add a new formatter, go to `panel\index.html`, and replace "sample" with the formatter name:

 ```html
 <option value="new-formatter-sample">Sample for new formatters</option>